anon4395/logistic_growth/README.md

 ```

 ### Step 2: Estimate model parameters using linear approximation
-In order to estimate initial popultion size (*N0*), carrying capacity(*K*) and growth rate (*r*), linear models can be described and used.
+In order to estimate initial popultion size (*N0*), carrying capacity(*K*) and growth rate (*r*), we can use the following assumptions to define linear models:
 #### Case 1.
 K >> N0, t is small
 When inital population size (*N0*) is much smaller than the carrying capacity (*K*), population growth will be exponential.
-This occurs when t is small (in this model, we have used the range *t<1250* as on the logistic growth graph above, this appears to be the point as which the population size starts to increase dramatically).
+This occurs when t is small (in this model, we have used the range *t<1250* as on the logistic growth graph above, this appears to be the point at which the population size starts to increase dramatically).

 Taking the logistic growth equation, solved for *N(t)*:

 $$\ N(t) = \frac{KN_0e^{rt}}{K - N_0 + N_0e^{rt}} \$$

+in this case, we can then approximate:

+$$\ K - N_0 + N_0 e^{rt} = K \$$

-in this case, we can then approximate *K - N0 + N0e^rt ~ K*, hence the denominator of the expression becomes K. The Ks in the numerator and denominator then cancel out, giving the expression:
+hence the denominator of the expression becomes K. The Ks in the numerator and denominator then cancel out, giving the expression:

 $$\ N(t) = N_0 e^{rt} \$$